-- Add new [Member] to [Axis] (generally, a new [Axis] would not be added but might be to further detail the primary characteristic) - Add new concepts to [Line Items] - Basically, extension points are determined by the specific information model of the compound fact
+- Add new [Member] to [Axis] (generally, a new [Axis] would not be added but might be to further detail the primary characteristic) - Add new concepts to [Line Items] - Basically, extension points are determined by the specific concept arrangement pattern of the compound fact

-13.5.
+1.5.
 Adjustment

-An adjustment information model reconciles an originally stated balance to a restated balance, the adjustment being the total change, between two different report dates.
+An adjustment concept arrangement pattern reconciles an originally stated balance to a restated balance, the adjustment being the total change, between two different report dates.
 An adjustment is similar to a roll forward in that it is a reconciliation, however rather than the Period [Axis] changing; it is the Report Date [Axis] which changes: originally reported balance + adjustment = restated balance.